 Student projects and travel

 Students will have the opportunity to apply their coursework on either, a field-based project or a deeper exploration on a practical topic of their interest with community partners.
-Travel is possible for field-based projects.
+Travel may be possible for field-based projects.